brighamskarda/style-guide/cppstyle.md

 ## CPP Standard

-Use any version you like, but newer is better.
+Use any version after Cpp 11 you like, but newer is better.
+Cpp 11 is as old as anyone wants to maintain.

 ## File Naming